apache/airflow/UPDATING.md

 The old method is still works but can be abandoned at any time.
 The changes are intended to delete method that are rarely used.

-#### BaseOperator uses metaclass

-`BaseOperator` class uses a `BaseOperatorMeta` as a metaclass.
-This meta class is based on `abc.ABCMeta`.
-If your custom operator uses different metaclass then you will have to adjust it.

-#### Not-nullable conn_type column in connection table

-The `conn_type` column in the `connection` table must contain content.
-Previously, this rule was enforced by application logic, but was not enforced by the database schema.

-If you made any modifications to the table directly, make sure you don't have null in the conn_type column.

 #### DAG.create_dagrun accepts run_type and does not require run_id
 This change is caused by adding `run_type` column to `DagRun`.